John Makin (singer)

 John Makin, better known under his artist name "Mister John" (13 February 1950, Liverpool, England – 23 October 2011, Brussels, Belgium), was a British singer who lived in Belgium.
 He is best known for his feel-good novelty songs, among which the one-hit wonder song "Potverdekke!
 (It's great to be a Belgian)" is the best known.
 It was a hit in the Belgian hitparade in 1998 for 26 consecutive weeks.

 Biography

+Makin was born in Warrington, England.
+His early music career saw him playing rhythm guitar and backing vocals in a local group The Inner Circle who played rock and pop covers around south Lancashire.
+The other members were: